magenta-aps/virk.dk/README.md

 # virk.dk (EARLY DEVELOPMENT STAGES)

-Python REST intergration with **distribution.virk.dk/cvr-permanent/virksomhed/_search**.
+Python REST integration with **distribution.virk.dk/cvr-permanent/virksomhed/_search**.

 Initiated by MAGENTA ApS as a part of a *Proof Of Concept* for The Danish Environmental Protection Agency, a.k.a.
 Miljøstyrelsen.